VladimirV99/Marker/README.md

 ## Environment variables

 - NODE_ENV - Set to 'production' to use production mode
-- PORT - Port to run the server on
+- PORT - Port to run the server on (default 5000)
-- REDIS_PORT - Port of the redis cache server
+- REDIS_PORT - Port of the redis cache server (default 6379)
-- DB_HOST - Database connection URL
+- DB_HOST - Database connection URL (default 'localhost')
-- DB_NAME - Name of the database
+- DB_NAME - Name of the database (default 'marker')
-- DB_USER - Database username
+- DB_USER - Database username (default 'root')
-- DB_PASSWORD - Database password
+- DB_PASSWORD - Database password (default 'marker')
-- PASSPORT_SECRET - Key used for authentication
+- PASSPORT_SECRET - Key used for authentication (default 'marker')

-## Starting the server
+## Starting the website

-First start the MySQL database in a docker/podman container
+First if you don't have a MySQL database  docker/podman container set up run

+    npm run dbmake

+then start it

     npm run dbstart